Michael E. Miller

 *A complete list can be found on my C.V.

-Cluster decompostion and two senses of isolability. (with Porter Williams and John Dougherty) Philosophy of Physics (forthcoming) Preprint
+Cluster decompostion and two senses of isolability. (with Porter Williams and John Dougherty) Philosophy of Physics (2024) 2(1): 12, 1-38.
+Preprint / Journal

 Mathematical structure and empirical content.
 The British Journal for the Philosophy of Science (2023) 74(2): 511-532.
 Preprint / Journal.